 Adjust the Quantities of Wood and Charcoal

 Check how much fuel you are adding during the cooking process.
-With the correct use of top-quality wood and coals, you will achieve slow cooking BBQ and tasty food.
+With the correct use of top-quality wood and the best charcoal, you will achieve slow cooking BBQ and tasty food.

 Get a Good Thermometer